orbs-network/orbs-spec/behaviors/services/block-storage.md

   * Calculate the hash of the block's metadata and verify the hash in the header.

 #### Validate that the block is under consensus and can be committed.
-* Validate that the block can be commited under consensus by calling `ConsensusAlgo.ValidateTransactionsBlockConsensus`.
+* Validate that the block can be commited under consensus by calling:
+  *  `ConsensusAlgo.ValidateTransactionsBlockConsensus`.
+  *  `ConsensusAlgo.ValidateResultsBlockConsensus`.

 &nbsp;
 ## `Intra Node Block Synchronization` <!-- oded will finish -->